asmet081/asmet081/README.md

 <br />

-My name is Alex Smetana!
+My name is Alex Smetana.
 I am currently a Junior attending the University of Wisconsin Stevens Point (UWSP) majoring in both Computer Information Science(CIS) - App Development and Cyber Security.
 My expected graduation is May of 2024.

 <br />

 My goal is to obtain an internship as either a software engineer or an internship for a cyber security position.
-I have a passion for coding and would love to get some expierence in the real world!
+I have a passion for coding and would love to get some experience in the real world!
 I have expierence in Java, HTML 5, Python, CSS, and R Code.

 <br />